-- A continuous rotation servo cannot be commanded to go to a specific position and stop, there is no way your controller can tell what position it is at at any specific time.
+- A continuous rotation servo cannot be commanded to go to a specific position and stop; there is no way your controller can tell what position it is at any specific time.

-- (Personally, i don’t feel it should even be called a servo, it’s more of a variable speed bi-directional geared motor drive)
+- (I don’t feel it should even be called a servo, it’s more of a variable speed bi-directional geared motor drive)

 Linear servo motor

-- Linear servo motor is also similar the positional rotation servo motor is discussed above, but with an extra gears to alter the o/p from circular to back-and-forth.
+- The linear servo motor is also similar to the positional rotation servo motor is discussed above, but with an extra gear to alter the o/p from circular to back-and-forth.

 Selection criteria of servo?

-Does your application works on AC or DC, most robotics application works on DC?
-Does your application needs fast/medium output response?
+Does your application work on AC or DC, most robotics application works on DC?
+Does your application need a fast/medium output response?
 How much torque/power you want from the servo?
-Mostly, servos with quick response has very less torque.
-How much degree of rotation is required, 150-180 or 360 degree?
-How much accuracy in position is needed, allowable tolerance etc. Any upper limit on Cost/Controller complexity?
+Mostly, servos with quick response have very little torque.
+How many degrees of rotation is required, 150-180, or 360 degrees?
+How much accuracy in position is needed, allowable tolerance, etc?
+Any upper limit on Cost/Controller complexity?

 The stepper motor uses the theory of operation for magnets to make the motor shaft turn a precise distance when a pulse of electricity is provided.
 Every revolution of the stepper motor is divided into a discrete number of steps.